How I Crowdfunded $27,000 for Harvard LL.M.: Strategies That Worked for Me

 Before launching my campaign, I felt uncomfortable asking people and organizations to invest in my studies, explaining my background, goals, and intentions in every outreach.
 However, the campaign streamlined that process, as it told my story for me.
 It was shared over 2,000 times on Facebook, engaging people and fostering a sense of participation and transparency.
 Everyone could see any time of day and night how I was doing.
 It kept people engaged.
 Ultimately, this visibility made it easier for a Russian NGO to step in and cover the outstanding balance.

 A campaign also acts like an "accountability buddy."
-Once it’s there publicly, it motivates you to stay active and committed to promoting and completing it, and generally taking action to make it successful.
+Once it’s there and public, it motivates you to stay active and committed to promoting and completing it, and generally taking action to make it successful.
 Unlike private outreach, where you might drop your efforts, a public campaign creates a strong drive to finish what you started, leading you to success.

-my story
+Crowdfunding for harvard LL.M.: my story

-When I mention crowdfunding $27,000 for Harvard, I get mixed reactions.
-A friend, even years later, still jokes: ‘You must be so popular back in Russia to have raised that money!’
-(I still smile at that memory 😁).
-But many people assume it was easy: I got admitted, decided to ‘just take other people’s money,' and then did so.
+Many people assume it was easy: I got admitted to Harvard LL.M. and immediately decided to 'just take other people’s money' as if I had nothing better to do.
 That could not be further from the truth.
-Crowdfunding happened out of desperation - after two years of striving for a master's degree in law, not comprehending how education could be so inaccessible because of the things I’ve been born into, and a fierce desire to escape the life script dictated by my nationality, socio-economic status, and upbringing.
+Crowdfunding happened out of desperation, after years of wanting to pursue an LL.M. degree, not comprehending how education could be so inaccessible because of the circumstance I’ve been born into, and a fierce desire to escape the life script dictated by my nationality, socio-economic status, and upbringing.

-I submitted my applications for admission and all scholarships that I knew of.
-A few months later, I was thrilled to receive an offer from Harvard.
-Harvard offered a $30,000 grant, but I needed an additional $62,000 cover the full cost.
-For months, I searched for more scholarships, convinced that I just hadn't yet found the right options.
-Eventually, I won a $28,000 scholarship from the Russian-U.S. Legal Education Foundation - but with a catch: it came with an obligation not to seek employment outside of Russia for two years after graduating.
-That meant that even if (hypothetically) I wanted to work the U.S. and make a lot of money afterwards, I was ethically obliged not to.
+For months, I searched for more scholarships, convinced that I just hadn't found yet the right options.
+Eventually, I won a $28,000 scholarship from the Russian-U.S. Legal Education Foundation.
+However, it came with an obligation not to seek employment outside of Russia for two years after graduating.
+That meant that even if I wanted to work the U.S. and make a lot of money afterwards, I was ethically obliged not to.

 Facing these dead ends, I finally searched online for what people do when they don’t have enough funding.
 That's when I stumbled upon the story of a British student who crowdfunded £26,000 for her master's at Oxford.
 Initially, the idea seemed absurd - who would donate their hard-earned money to a stranger's personal project?
 I buried it for a while.

-Actionable Guidelines if you've decided to crowdfund
+if you've decided to crowdfund for your LL.M.: Actionable Guidelines

 Guideline no. 1: Don't Throw a Pity Party